influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj hdfs

-HDFSArtifact is the location of an HDFS artifact
+"HDFSArtifact is the location of an HDFS artifact"

 ### fn hdfs.withAddresses